Ceiling fans are very popular in the United States and have a long history of existence.

 By default it offers three presets for speed: low, medium and high.
 The LED locator makes it easy to find even in dark rooms and the display indicates the fan speed.
-The face of the control comes in white but ivory and almond colored ones are also included in the package and can easily be interchanged.
+The face of the control comes in white but ivory and almond coloured ones are also included in the package and can easily be interchanged.

-With $130 this Z-Wave Fan Control is a bit more expensive than your normal fan control but it is a dedicated device that gets the job done it is supposed to do.
+With a hefty price tag, Z-Wave Fan Control is a bit more expensive than your normal fan control but it is a dedicated device that gets the job done it is supposed to do.
 You can order it now via the button below: